Orion, Bataan

+Etymology

+The town of Orion has various etymologies.
+One theory suggests that the town was initially called "Udyong," derived from the words "lu-ad" and "uryong," meaning muddy or swampy.

+Another popular story states that during the Spanish colonial period, a group of soldiers passing through the area asked locals for the name of the place.
+Mistaking the question, the residents responded with "uod yon," which referred to a worm on the ground.
+The soldiers assumed it to be the name of the town and left, murmuring "uod, uod yon."
+Eventually, the town came to be known as Udyong, which was later changed to Orion.

 History

+Orion's official recognition date is unknown, but records indicate that it was established by a Dominican priest on April 30, 1667.
+On September 16, 1852, an earthquake struck the Philippines and destroyed the parochial church in Orion.
+The church was later reconstructed by Fr.
+Ulpiano Herrera, the parish priest at the time.
+A major fire ravaged the town in 1892, leaving only three houses unscathed.
+Fr.
+Jose Campomanes led the effort to rebuild the town, which transformed it into a thriving and attractive community.

 2019 Orion fire

 On January 29, 2019, a massive fire burned down over 900 houses in Sitio Depensa, Barangay Kapunitan, killing 1 person, injuring 50 persons, and affecting 1,018 families, or 6,131 individuals.
 The blaze was attributed to children who carelessly played with matches and afterwards mistakenly tried to douse the flames with gasoline.
 The fire was able to spread quickly since the sitio consisted mostly of bamboo houses, most of which stored gasoline for fishing boats.
 The town was then placed under state of calamity.

 Geography

-Orion is a city located in the southern part of Bataan Peninsula directly south-southwest of San Fernando, Pampanga (the regional city center) and south of Balanga (the province capital), accessible via the Roman Superhighway.
+Orion is a municipality located in the southern part of Bataan Peninsula directly south-southwest of San Fernando, Pampanga (the regional city center and provincial capital of Pampanga), north of Limay, Bataan, and south of Pilar, Bataan, accessible via the Roman Superhighway.
+It is 5 km from Balanga and 129 km from Manila.